ThePritrax/ThePritrax/README.md

 ## 😎 About Me
 - I am a Web Developer 🌐 and a Competitive Programmer 💻 in the making.
 - I am pursuing a B.Tech 📚 in Computer Science and Data Analytics 📊.
-- When I am not Coding, I enjoy Football ⚽, Gaming 🎮 and thinking about Start-up Ideas 💡.
+- When I am not Coding, I enjoy Football ⚽, Gaming 🎮 and thinking about Random Ideas 💡.

 ## 🤝 Let's Connect